Continuing Education Courses for RMTs and Personal Trainers.

 Well-referenced, research-based courses to enhance your clinical assessment skills, and therapeutic exercise application.

-Unofficially, I wanted to call this course, Pain Science for Dummies, Pain Science, so What? or Pain Science, what Now?
+Unofficially, I wanted to call this course, Pain Science for Dummies, or Pain Science, so What?

 Over the last few years, a lot of us have taken an interest in evidence-based practice, pain science, and a biopsychosocial (BPS) approach to treatment.
 A lot of us are still walking away from CECs confused about how this should change our practice on Monday morning.